 Check out Little Cook Cake Shop in Psirri

 Psirri is one of Athens’ nightlife neighborhoods, packed with creative stores, great restaurants, and picturesque cafés and shops like Little Cook Cake Shop.
-Worth a stop!
+Worth a stop if you visit Athens.

 Go for lunch to Yard restaurant

 Within walking distance of the Acropolis, located at Makrygianni street you’ll find Yard Restaurant.
 It’s a great spot to have lunch at one of their outdoor tables and watch people strolling by.
 The Yard has a great relaxing atmosphere and mainly serves traditional Greek cuisine at very reasonable prices.
 What we loved the most about this place is their home-made moussaka and you are allowed to split one plate into two different dishes.
 Nice for people who want to try all the dishes on the menu and can’t choose! (like us haha)